arinbasu/Reproducible-research-using-Authorea-markdown-and-github/llqbu2n8ko8.md

 We can add citations in only one way.
 If I want to cite basu, I just upload a bibtex file in the search box or search for Basu in Authorea's in built search for scholarly literature and do it.
 Here is the citation \cite{Smith_2012}

 Then I connect Authorea paper to github.
 I can use github to work on the paper if I want, or use a markdown editor to work on it, and remember to upload the bibtex entries to the right folders or add the images properly in the markdown syntax.
-This way markdown becomes my powerful tool and github becomes my powerful tool to write any paper anywere
+This way markdown becomes my powerful tool and github becomes my powerful tool to write any paper anywhere.